 If your business needs extra help, but you’re not entirely sure you have the budget or enough work to justify hiring a permanent employee, you could consider getting a contractor or unpaid intern/volunteer.

-Deciding what type of help to get, however, should depend on a number of factors, including your requirements, investment level and budget.
-Read on to learn more.
+Deciding what type of help to get should depend on a number of factors, including your requirements, investment level and budget.

 Many small businesses think that employees and contractors are the same.
 They’re not, and it’s important to understand how they are distinct because you have different obligations to them and they need to be treated differently.

 The main difference between an employee and a contractor is that employees work for you.
-On the other hand, contractors work for themselves.
+Contractors work for themselves.

 This table explains some of the more obvious ways to work out who is an employee and who is a contractor.